drshahizan/software-engineering/README.md

 ### Five great tools for creating diagrams and flowcharts

-1. Mermaid.js: As mentioned earlier, Mermaid.js is a popular JavaScript library for creating diagrams and flowcharts using Markdown syntax.
+1. Mermaid.js: Mermaid.js is a popular JavaScript library for creating diagrams and flowcharts using Markdown syntax.
 It's open source, easy to use, and supports a wide range of diagram types.

 2. PlantUML: PlantUML is a tool for creating UML diagrams using a simple textual syntax.
 It supports a variety of diagram types, including class diagrams, use case diagrams, sequence diagrams, and more.